eduardovra/eduardovra.github.io/_drafts/building-two-sample-apps-using-hotwire-and-flask.markdown

 ## Wrapping up

-As we go through these examples, we can see how the design can be HTML centric when using Hotwire.
+As we go through these examples, we can see how the design can be HTML-centric when using Hotwire.
 Of course, both examples were very simplistic cases of applications, but it's noticeable that a lot can be achieved by using just plain HTML and a few sprinkles of Javascript.

-Building these apps helped me a lot to sink in the concepts, I hope reading about it was worth it for you too.
+Building these apps helped me a lot to sink in the concepts.
+I hope reading about it was worth it for you too.
 Project-based learning is a quite effective way of internalizing concepts, and writing about what we've learned helps even more.

-Last but not least, I just wanted to mention that both application ideas were inspired by discussions I've read on the [Hotwire's official forum][hotwire-forum].
+Last but not least, I just wanted to mention that both application ideas were inspired by discussions I've read on [Hotwire's official forum][hotwire-forum].
 It's a really nice place to discuss ideas regarding how to use this project.

 [hotwire-first-look]: {% post_url 2021-04-10-a-first-look-at-hotwire %}
 [stimulus]: {% post_url 2021-04-20-hotwire-and-stimulus-for-javascript-sprinkles %}